DeepSpec/dsss18/verdi/lec2/README.md

-Today we'll talk more about some verified systems and get into "verified system transformers" which are the mechanism Verdi modularizes fault-tolerance handling and reasoning.
+Today we'll talk more about some verified systems and get into "verified system transformers" which are the mechanism Verdi uses to modularize fault-tolerance handling and reasoning.
 We'll walk through some solutions to yesterday's homework and then see how Verdi proper works by stepping through: